koppanyh/RSVPlet/README.md

 #### Limitations

 - Cannot read text from iframes
-- Only tested only in Google Chrome
+- Mostly tested only in Google Chrome.
+Firefox may work but is not guaranteed

 ## What is this?